BenLand100/benland/content/about.md

 I've remained involved in the SNO+ and Theia projects, and got invoved in the [DUNE](https://www.dunescience.org/) experiment, where I focused on developing software for the cold electronics, data acquisition, and data selection, while exploring (solar) neutrino interactions in liquid argon.

 After around a decade doing fundamental physics research, I decided to use the physics PhD and associated skills as leverage to pivot into industry.
-I now work as a lead data scientist at Comcast, applying the quantitative and analytical skills developed doing physics research to the problem of predicting optimal business strategies.
+I now work as a senior manager of data science at Comcast, applying the quantitative and analytical skills developed doing physics research to the problem of predicting optimal business strategies.
+In this role I develop new techniques and approaches for solving business problems, as well as maintain the core infrastructure enabling the wider team to do work.

-Otherwise, I am 32(+) years old and hail from Macon, GA.
+Otherwise, I am 33(+) years old, currently live in Ardmore, PA, and originally hail from Macon, GA.
 I am a long time programmer, have contributed to many projects, and learned many languages since I became interested in using computers to automate mundane human tasks (read: automating MMORPGs) back in the early aughts.
 Check out my [GitHub](https://github.com/BenLand100) for more about the projects I deemed most interesting.
-Besides physics and programming, I enjoy the outdoors (that is, photographing them), video games (Minecraft, Factorio, Rimworld...), tinkering with electronics, and astronomy.
+Besides physics and programming, I enjoy the outdoors (that is, photographing them), video games (Minecraft, Factorio, Rimworld...), tinkering with electronics, and [astrophotography](https://immich.ben.land/share/C0HEi5rSDIGh38n8l3MGSIBTWWiMLH8QgzF-V-IqPn5E6aDfskwJT8bKreeBRYKCFgs).